meltjl/RL-Trading/README.md

 <pre>(RL_Trading) $ pip install -r requirements.txt</pre>

+## Data
+At bare minimum, data set must contain at least three columns with the columns name and date format defined exactly below: ticker	date	    adj_close
+AAPL	2000-01-03	111.9375
+AXP	    2000-01-03	157.25

 ## Running the code
 Steps to run:
 1. Type in python main.py.
-The default model is PPO2 and using portfolio1
+The default algorithm is PPO2
     <pre>$ python main.py -p 1</pre>

 2. To select other data, edit to config.json to configure the combination of assets and dates